calpoly-iandunn/csc473/project/part3.md

 In this assignment you will implement reflection and refraction on mirrored and translucent surfaces.
-You will also need to compute intersections with triangles, and use Beer's law for colored translucent volumes (i.e. spheres).
-Please work on these features incrementally using the appropriate files.
+You will also need to compute intersections with triangles, Please work on these features incrementally using the appropriate files.
 For example: